ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

     - [UPDATED] Habitat In-Depth search.
         - [REMOVED] In-Depth Habitat for Routes.
 There's no minimap anymore, so, you can't use it.
         - The closest thing you will see is the fact that Pokemon that appear in the Wild area show the zone where they appear.
+- [UPDATED] Pokemon fossils
+    - For these games, you are creating fusions of fossils, they seem like abominations but at least it's fresh content.
 - New Evolution Methods
     - A new and interesting evolution method has been added.
 You need to attach a Sweet to Milcery and then spin your character by rotating the control stick.
         - Milcery's evolution, Alcremie has 63 forms (skins), but there's only 7 Shiny versions, making in total of 70 different Alcremies essentially making the Pokemon with most forms to date, plus one more Gigantamax form.